ESMCI/visualCaseGen/paper/paper.md

 A recent study by @wu2021coupled exemplifies these challenges.
-Their work involved configuring an idealized CESM experiment to study atmosphere-ocean interactions using two simplified ocean-covered models: one without continents and another with a pole-to-pole strip continent.
+Their work involved configuring an idealized CESM experiment to study atmosphere-ocean interactions using two simplified aquaplanet models: one without continents and another with a pole-to-pole strip continent.
 The goal was to investigate how these configurations influence Hadley circulation, equatorial upwelling, and precipitation patterns (\autoref{fig:wuEtAl}).
-However, setting up these experiments required extensive manual intervention, including modifying CESM codebase, adjusting runtime parameters, consulting domain experts for component-specific configurations, and conducting numerous trial-and-error iterations. visualCaseGen was developed to address such usability barriers and streamline CESM experiment setup.
+However, setting up these experiments required extensive manual intervention, including modifying CESM codebase, creating custom input files, adjusting runtime parameters, consulting domain experts for component-specific configurations, and conducting numerous trial-and-error iterations. visualCaseGen was developed to address such usability barriers and streamline CESM experiment setup.
 As a graphical user interface (GUI), it eliminates the need for manual modifications and provides an intuitive, structured workflow for constructing model configurations.

 ![Sea surface temperature and precipitable water distribution from Aqua and Ridge planet simulations using CESM.
 Adapted from @wu2021coupled.